 Finally, think about your solution.
 How are you going to solve the problem for your customers?

 More importantly, your solution should be built from first principles.
-You should be taking everything you learned about and working backwards to build the best solution that fits their unique experience of the problem.
+You should be taking everything you learned about your customers and working backwards to build the best solution that fits their unique experience of the problem.

 You also want product-distribution fit.
-Can you find a way to extend your solution so it perfectly fits into your chosen distribution channel?
+Find a way to extend your solution so it perfectly fits into your chosen distribution channel.
 Wes Bos, for example, tweets out educational tidbits from his upcoming courses, and it's some of the best content on Twitter.
 Indie Hackers' #1 distribution channel was HN, so I specifically modeled the interviews on the site after posts I'd seen succeed consistently on HN.
 Again, this is the kind of advantage you can only get if you've identified a distribution channel before you started thinking about your product/service.

 (Hopefully you're starting to see why the #1 worst thing you can do is skip straight to this step and try building a product before thinking deeply about the problem and distribution.)